This open-source software list is here to save your day!

-Open-source software has been attributed with some important benefits for businesses, such as increased security.
+Open-source software has been attributed with some important benefits for businesses, such as increased security and transparency.
 In a world of the distributed and remote workforces, security (and therefore open-source) plays an increasingly important role.

 ➡️ Learn which security features besides open-source code are most important when looking for a secure business communication platform.